-Pleasant Meadow Creamery has certified organic hay fields and pastures and is in certified organic for the cows and a final field.
+Pleasant Meadow Creamery has certified organic hay fields and pastures and is in certified organic transition for the cows and a final field.

 We expect to receive certification of our dairy products and cows in Spring 2021, after our last hay field completes its transition.
 The cows and that field begin their final transition year in May 2020 (the full transition for fields is 3 years).

 Our remaining fields are certified organic now.

 Our certifying agency is the Idaho State Department of Agriculture:

 For many years we have fed the ladies certified organic kelp, certified organic no-corn, no-soy grain at milking time.
 We have managed our fields without the use of any chemicals.

 We’ve been in the dairy business long enough (since 2011) now to realize that all of our cow health problems are able to be dealt with either through homeopathic remedies, or National Organic Program allowed drugs.
 Over all these years, we used antibiotics two times.
 In one instance they didn’t help.
 In the other instance, we used them for calves that were purchased and transported across country – a very stressful event for calves.